avicenne-studio/qs-bridge-hub/README.md

-# Qubic Solana Bridge Oracle
+# Qubic Solana Bridge Hub

-This repository hosts the Oracle responsible for validating Solana <-> Qubic bridge transactions.
+This repository hosts the Hub responsible for validating Solana <-> Qubic bridge transactions.

 ## Prerequisites

-Using **Docker** is the default way to run the Oracle.
+Using **Docker** is the default way to run the Hub.

 If you prefer running it directly on your machine (optional), you need: